dotnet/dotnet-docker/samples/dotnetapp/push-image-to-dockerhub.md

 # Push Docker Images to Dockerhub

 You can build and push .NET Core container images to the [DockerHub](https://hub.docker.com/) container registry.
-These instructions help you do that and are based on the [dotnetapp sample](README.md).
+These instructions help you do that and are based on the [.NET Core Docker Sample](README.md).

 ## Login to DockerHub